innovationinsoftware/policy-dev/labs/hcp-tf-modify/index.md

 #### Overview

-The VCS-driven workflow in HCP Terraform enables teams to manage infrastructure as code by connecting Terraform workspaces directly to version control repositories such as GitHub.
+The VCS-driven workflow in HCP Terraform enables teams to manage infrastructure as code by directly connecting Terraform workspaces to version control repositories, such as GitHub.
 This workflow makes your repository the single source of truth for infrastructure configuration, allowing changes to be tracked, reviewed, and automatically applied through pull requests and merges.
 By integrating with VCS, HCP Terraform streamlines collaboration and enforces best practices for infrastructure management.

 ---